-You may have purchased a service contract for your vehicle to help protect you from the high cost of unexpected repairs after your manufacturer's New Vehicle Limited Warranty expires.
-The manufacturer stands behind only the manufacturer's Service Contracts.
-If you purchased a manufacturer's Service Contract, you will receive Plan Provisions and an Owner Identification Card in the mail within three weeks of your vehicle delivery date.
-If you have any questions about your service contract, call the manufacturer's Service Contract National Customer Hotline at 1-800-521-9922.
+You may have purchased a service contract for a vehicle to help protect you from the high cost of unexpected repairs after the manufacturer's New Vehicle Limited Warranty expires.
+The manufacturer stands behind only the manufacturer's service contracts.
+If you purchased a manufacturer's service contract, you will receive Plan Provisions and an Owner Identification Card in the mail within three weeks of the vehicle delivery date.
+If you have any questions about the service contract, call the manufacturer's Service Contract National Customer Hotline at 1-800-521-9922.

-The manufacturer will not stand behind any service contract that is not the manufacturer's Service Contract.
-It is not responsible for any service contract other than the manufacturer's Service Contract.
-If you purchased a service contract that is not a manufacturer's Service Contract, and you require service after your manufacturer's New Vehicle Limited Warranty expires, please refer to your contract documents, and contact the person listed in those documents.
+The manufacturer will not stand behind any service contract that is not the manufacturer's service contract.
+It is not responsible for any service contract other than the manufacturer's service contract.
+If you purchased a service contract that is not a manufacturer's service contract. and you require service after the manufacturer's New Vehicle Limited Warranty expires, please refer to the contract documents, and contact the person listed in those documents.

-We appreciate that you have made a major investment when you purchased your vehicle.
-Your authorized dealer has also made a major investment in facilities, tools, and training to assure that you are absolutely delighted with your ownership experience.
+We appreciate that you have made a major investment 9 when you purchased the vehicle.
+An authorized dealer has also made a major investment in facilities, tools, and training to assure that you are absolutely delighted with the ownership experience.
 You'll be pleased with their sincere efforts to resolve any warranty issues or related concerns.

-Engine exhaust, some of its constituents, and certain vehicle components contain, or emit, chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.
-In addition, certain fluids contained in vehicles and certain products of component wear contain, or emit, chemicals known to the State of California to cause cancer and birth defects or other reproductive harm.

-WARRANTY INFORMATION (U.S. Vehicles Only)

-See the Warranty Information Booklet for the terms and provisions of DaimlerChrysler's warranties applicable to this vehicle.
+Engine exhaust, some of its constituents, and certain vehicle components contain, or emit, chemicals known to the State of California to cause cancer and birth defects, or other reproductive harm.
+In addition, certain fluids contained in vehicles and certain products of component wear contain, or emit, chemicals known to the State of California to cause cancer and birth defects, or other reproductive harm.
+WARRANTY INFORMATION (U.S. Vehicles Only) See the Warranty Information Booklet for the terms and provisions of Chrysler Motors LLC warranties applicable to this vehicle.